freddieiboy/Tinycrate-Docs/Crates.md

       - Twitter

 #### `attribution={ URL }`
 Define attribution for a crate.
 This is the small photo on the bottom.
 Just pass the URL down and BaseCrate will take care of style and states.
+Currently only active for `Default`.
 #### `action={ FUNCTION }`
 Defines the action that will fire on `pressUp` so that each crate has a limited amount of touch handlers.
 Try not to wrap a crate in another touch handler.
 #### `POP={ BOOLEAN }`